Whole Wheat Yogurt Biscuits

 This post may contain affiliate links which won’t change your price but will share some commission.

 I love making my own yogurt, and sometimes I’m looking for unique ways to use it.
 These whole wheat yogurt biscuits are easy to make and they have a delicious flavor.
-My children would happily eat a plate of these for dinner, and I sometimes find myself using them as a reward to get the kids to eat a less desirable item on the menu.
+They go well with so many different types of meals.

-These biscuits freeze well, so I like to put some of them in the freezer for a time when I need that extra something to complete a meal.
+This recipe freezes well, so I like to put some of the whole wheat biscuits in the freezer for a time when I need that extra something to complete a meal.
 This recipe is adapted from a biscuit recipe in Mark Bittman’s How to Cook Everything Vegetarian.

 Whole Wheat Yogurt Biscuits